 Honest Axe: shown to Keiichi in chapter 289, though with a musician and his harp instead of a woodcutter and his axe.

 Which turns out to be Chekhov's Skill three chapters later, when the goddess throws the axe into the lake, asks herself which axe she dropped into the lake, and as a reward for her honesty, gives herself the "exceptionally sharp axe".
+And repeated with even more importance when she appears to Keiichi when he loses his bike during his race against the Almighty.

-Hot Blooded: Otaki and Tamiya would like to think that they're this.
+Hot-Blooded: Otaki and Tamiya would like to think that they're this.

 In the OVA, the name of the Nekomi Motor Club motorcycle drag racing team is "Team Burning Gutsy."

-Hot As Hell: Hild.
+Hot as Hell: Hild.
 And technically Hagal when she usurps Hild's position as ruler of Nifelheim.

 Humans Are Special: A chapter of the manga has one of the Bridge Bunny goddesses visit Earth and go into raptures on tasting "Earth's famous soft-serve ice cream!"
 (They don't have ice cream in Heaven?
 Then what's the point of going there?)
 For that matter, Peorth returned to Heaven with a lot of games and books she'd picked up during her stay on Earth, and was asked not to do that again, because so many of the other goddesses were distracted from their duties.
 Apparently we can create entertainment the deities just can't match.